openpbs/openpbs/README.md

 ## Community and Ways to Participate

 PBS Professional is a community effort and there are a variety of ways to engage, from helping answer questions to benchmarking to developing new capabilities and tests.
-We value being aggressively open and inclusive, but also aggressively respectful and professional (see our [Code of Conduct](https://pbspro.atlassian.net/wiki/display/PBSPro/Code+of+Conduct).
+We value being aggressively open and inclusive, but also aggressively respectful and professional (see our [Code of Conduct](https://pbspro.atlassian.net/wiki/display/PBSPro/Code+of+Conduct)).

-COMING SOON:  The best place to start is by joining the mailing lists.
-You can <JOIN HERE> and view the <ARCHIVES HERE>:
+The best place to start is by joining the mailing lists.
+You can subscribe and view the archives via [PBS Pro Community](http://community.pbspro.org).

 * announce@pbspro.org -- important updates relevant to the entire PBS Pro community
 * users@pbspro.org -- general questions and discussions among end users (system admins, engineers, scientists)